Ryukyu Kingdom: Origins of the Kingdom

 These three principalities (tribal federations led by major chieftains) battled, and Chūzan emerged victorious.
 The Chūzan leaders were officially recognized by Ming dynasty China as the rightful kings over those of Nanzan and Hokuzan, thus lending great legitimacy to their claims.
 The ruler of Chūzan passed his throne to King Hashi; Hashi conquered Hokuzan in 1416 and Nanzan in 1429, uniting the island of Okinawa for the first time, and founded the first Shō dynasty.
 Hashi was granted the surname "Shō" (尚 (Shàng)) by the Ming emperor in 1421, becoming known as Shō Hashi (尚巴志 (Shàng Bāzhì)).

 Shō Hashi adopted the Chinese hierarchical court system, built Shuri Castle and the town as his capital, and constructed Naha harbor.
 When in 1469 King Shō Toku, who was a grandson of Shō Hashi, died without a male heir, a palatine servant declared he was Toku's adopted son and gained Chinese investiture.
 This pretender, Shō En, began the Second Shō dynasty.
 Ryukyu's golden age occurred during the reign of Shō Shin, the second king of that dynasty, who reigned from 1478 to 1526.

-The kingdom extended its authority over the southernmost islands in the Ryukyu archipelago by the end of the 15th century, and by 1571 the Amami Ōshima Islands, to the north near Kyūshū, were incorporated into the kingdom as well.
-While the kingdom's political system was adopted and the authority of Shuri recognized, in the Amami Ōshima Islands, the kingdom's authority over the Sakishima Islands to the south remained for centuries at the level of a tributary-suzerain relationship.
+Invasion of neighbouring islands and the Amami islands

+In 1429, during the reign of King Shō Hashi, Ryukyu invaded Okinoerabu Island and Yoron Island.
+This was the first stage of Ryukyu's southward policy(南下政策) out of Okinawa island.
+In 1447, King Shō Shitatsu conquered Amami Oshima.
+In 1466, King Shō Toku attacked Kikai Island on two occasions.
+The fierce resistance of the islanders resulted in many casualties, but the island was finally placed under the control of the Kingdom of Ryukyu.
+King Shō Toku himself led 2,000 soldiers in large-scale operations but the cost of the war became a cause of domestic discontent.
+The Amami Islands became part of the Ryukyu Kingdom's territory from the Muromachi period onwards, along with the other Nansei Islands.

+The Amami Islands (Amami Oshima, Tokunoshima, Okinoerabu Island, Kikai Island, etc.) traded with the Dazaifu, as mentioned ‘Aakumi Island’(掩美嶋) in the Mokkan.
+During the Kamakura - Nanbokucho periods, Amami was under the Hojo Tokumune's property.
+Later Chikama-Shi(千竃氏) was reorganised as stewards(Jitō 地頭) of the Satsuma Province(薩摩国), a territory of Shimazu clan.
+Chikama Tokiie Josho(千竈時家譲状) ind 14 April 1306 states that he gave “Kikaijima, Oshima ” etc. to his heir Sadayasu, “Erafu Island” to his second son Tsuneie, seven islands to his third son Kumayashamaru and “Tokushima” to his daughter Himekuma.

+During this era, the Ryukyu kingdom expanded north and south and new territory provided a stable basis for trade in the kingdom thereafter.